Activist hedge fund TCI takes big stake in Royal Mail

-According to a regulatory announcement on Tuesday, TCI bought almost 58.2 million shares worth around 286 million pounds at its current share price of 492 pence.
+According to a regulatory announcement on Tuesday, TCI bought almost 58.2 million shares worth around 286 million pounds ($462 million) at its current share price of 492 pence.

 The shares rocketed almost 50 percent above their 330 pence issue price, sparking criticism that government had undervalued one of Britain’s biggest state sell-offs in decades.